Introduction

 After your nuclear examination, your healthcare provider will carefully review the images and results to assess blood circulation to your heart muscle.
 Here’s what you can expect:

-Additionally, it’s essential to be aware of potential risks associated with the nuclear stress test process, such as allergic reactions or side effects like nausea and fatigue.
+Additionally, it’s essential to be aware of potential risks associated with the process, such as allergic reactions or side effects like nausea and fatigue.
 Proper preparation, including avoiding caffeine and fasting for four to six hours before the test, is crucial for accurate results.
-Amavita's comprehensive approach to cardiac care, including advanced diagnostics and 24/7 cardiology consultation, supports proactive management and reduces the likelihood of readmissions, ensuring you receive the best possible care.
+Amavita’s services, including advanced diagnostics and personalized care, supports proactive management and reduces the likelihood of readmissions, ensuring you receive the best possible care.

 The nuclear stress test process is an important tool for understanding your heart health.
 It offers valuable insights into blood flow and potential blockages in the coronary arteries.
 By learning about this procedure, you can take meaningful steps to manage your cardiovascular health, leading to better outcomes and a lower risk of serious heart conditions.